sugarlabs/turtleblocksjs/plugins/README.md

 How to load plugins
 -------------------

-Under the Option Toolbar (click it if it is not expanded) you will see this option:
+On the Settings Palette found on the Option Toolbar (click it if it is not expanded) you will see this option:

 <img src='http://people.sugarlabs.org/walter/plugin-button.svg'>